Net Carb Tracker

 Assumptions and limitations of this calculator

 - Approximate impact of sugar alcohols.
-The formula assumes that half of sugar alcohol grams affect blood sugar.
-In reality, different sugar alcohols behave differently:
+The tracker subtracts half of sugar alcohol grams.
+In reality, different sugar alcohols behave differently.
+Erythritol usually has much less blood-sugar impact than maltitol, for example.

 - All fiber is treated as non-digestible.
-The calculator subtracts all grams of fiber.
-Some types of fiber may be partially fermentable and provide a small number of calories, but their direct impact on blood glucose is usually limited.
+That is a practical simplification.
+Some fibers can be partially fermented and may contribute calories, but their direct glucose effect is usually limited.

-Health and safety note: If you have diabetes, are taking blood sugar–lowering medications, are pregnant, or have any other medical condition, discuss your carbohydrate goals and diet changes with a qualified healthcare professional.
-Do not adjust medications or ignore medical advice based on net carb estimates alone.
+Health and safety note: If you have diabetes, use glucose-lowering medication, are pregnant, or have any condition that affects digestion or metabolism, discuss carbohydrate targets and diet changes with a qualified healthcare professional.
+Do not change medication based only on a net carb calculation.

 Typical food sources of carbs, fiber, and sugar alcohols